We are supportive of all types of conditions and do not make any distinction between physical and mental conditions.

 If you’re diagnosed with a mental health condition part way through your Frequent Traveller policy, we ask that you contact us to tell us about your condition as soon as you become aware

-If you have other pre-existing medical conditions that are not on our automatically covered list or they do not meet auto-criteria you will need to disclose them by completing a medical assessment.
+If you have other pre-existing medical conditions you will need to disclose them by completing a medical assessment.

 If you forgot to disclose your condition and your policy has not started we may be able to add it.
 You can call our Customer Care Team to carry out an assessment for your condition.